byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Eco Window Covers](./vivariumGeorgeTownGallery/vivariumWindowHanging/vivariumGTWindowCoversDinning.jpg)

-Jute window covers where installed to provide natural air-conditioning.
-Additionally an evaporative cooler was used in the common area that supported the creation of a very pleasant and natural micro climate.
+**Jute window covers where installed, when wet these provide very effective natural air-conditioning,** even when dry keeping the sun off the glass was impactful not only to the temperature but also the noise, acting as a natural buffer the entire vibration was transformed.
+Additionally an evaporative cooler was used in the common area that supported the creation of a very pleasant and natural, outdoor feeling, micro climate.
 (More details on Eco-deco and micro climates will follow in a separate post.)

 ![Work](./vivariumGeorgeTownGallery/vivariumPatio/patioWorkVivarium.jpg)